Skip to main content

 ROI Analysis

-One year after graduation, Christian Brothers University graduates earn a median of $50,114, which is higher than the in-state tuition cost of $37,300.
-The median debt for graduates is $27,000.
-Over five years, the median earnings are $48,592, and over ten years, the median earnings are $57,478.
+One year after graduation, Christian Brothers University graduates earn a median of $50,114.
+This is higher than the in-state tuition cost of $37,300.
+However, the median earnings five years after graduation are $48,592, which is less than the one-year earnings.
+Ten years after graduation, median earnings rise to $57,478.
+The median debt for graduates is $27,000, and 31.2% of students receive financial aid.

 Generated from College Scorecard & IPEDS data